EMF - Harmonics, and questionable means to "clean" them

 If there is EMI associated with a cable, it will broadcast unimpeded into free space via other interconnected circuits as an Electric field component if the wiring type is either knob-and-tube or NM (Romex), even when those other circuits are not in use.
 If the circuits are in use, then the EMI will additionally become manifest as a Magnetic field component regardless of the wire type installed.

-If any type of Capacitive filter is installed in an attempt to ameliorate the EMI, without the knowledge that there is a wiring error, then the field will exist as a Magnetic field component continuously regardless of the type of wire, AND as an Electric field component, depending on the wire type.
+A proper EMC (electromagnetic compatibility) filter is shown above.
+The filters commonly sold as "dirty" electricity filters, are simply the "across the line" capacitor as shown in the sketch, a rather incomplete application.
+Proper filter application would have the power (supply AND return wiring) go through the filter, not in parallel with it, as with all capacitive "filters" sold.
+If any type of Capacitive filter is installed in an attempt to ameliorate the EMI, without the knowledge that there is a wiring error, then the formerly intermittent field will exist as a Magnetic field component continuously regardless of the type of wire, AND as an Electric field component, depending on the wire type.
 That is because a capacitive filter will, by virtue of its physical characteristics, change a portion of the voltage pulsations (depending on frequency) impinging on it to current pulsations.
 So the process fundamentally involves a conversion, not an elimination.

 Various capacitive filters are available.
 Some allow five amps per filter, some allow one amp per filter, and others allow a current based on whatever the individual capacitance value is, and how many are installed in the circuit.
 Thus the magnetic field presence can vary by the various factors just noted.